Here’s How Your Trade National Oilwell Varco Inc. (NOV) Aggressively Right Now

 Plus, the 36-month beta value for NOV is at 2.21.
 Opinions of the stock are interesting as 9 analysts out of 25 who provided ratings for National Oilwell Varco Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 10 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $12.40, which is $0.37 above the current price.
+The average price from analysts is $12.40, which is -$0.92 below the current price.
 NOV currently public float of 358.65M and currently shorts hold a 6.01% ratio of that float.
-Today, the average trading volume of NOV was 5.45M shares.
+Today, the average trading volume of NOV was 5.54M shares.

 NOV’s Market Performance